Skip to content

 Photo: © Rolex/Antoine Couvercelle

-Our Watch Recommendations
+Our Watch Tips

 Of course, Rolex is not the only watch brand present in international tennis.
-Other renowned manufacturers have also built close ties to the biggest names in the sport.
-Novak Djokovic, for example, is enthusiastic about the Hublot Big Bang Meca-10 and even has a special edition dedicated to him, the Big Bang Tourbillon Novak Djokovic Edition.
+Other renowned manufacturers have also built close connections to the biggest names in the sport.
+Novak Djokovic, for example, is enthusiastic about the Hublot Big Bang Meca-10 and even has a special edition dedicated to him: the Big Bang Tourbillon Novak Djokovic Edition.
 Previously, he had a long-standing partnership with Seiko, from which the Seiko Astron Novak Djokovic Limited Edition emerged.

 A special role is played by the German tennis legend Boris Becker, who was closely associated with the brand Ebel.
-Reports say he wore an Ebel watch on his wrist at his first Wimbledon victory in 1985.
+Reports say he wore an Ebel watch on his wrist during his first Wimbledon victory in 1985.
 Stefan Edberg and André Agassi are also said to have appeared with timepieces from the Swiss brand during that time.

-Our Watch Recommendations
+Our Watch Tips